nevermined-io/app_docs/docs/tutorials/ai/03-super-agent.md

 :::note
-Please note that Nevermined fully encrypts the Bearer Token information that you submit so that this information is never disclosed to anyone but yourse.
+Please note that Nevermined fully encrypts the Bearer Token information that you submit so that this information is never disclosed to anyone but yourself.
 :::

 - Now select the subscription plan that you created earlier and attach your AI service to this plan.